dotnet/docs/docs/csharp/programming-guide/nullable-types/how-to-identify-a-nullable-type.md

 ---
 title: "How to: Identify a nullable type (C# Programming Guide)"
-description: "Learn how to determine whether an instance of a nullable type" ms.date: 08/06/2018
+description: "Learn how to determine whether a type is a nullable type or an instance is of a nullable type" ms.date: 08/06/2018
 helpviewer_keywords:
   - "nullable types [C#], identifying"